 Divorce enquiries are up, as well as cases of domestic violence, and a recent report from the Office for National Statistics reveals that 39 per cent of people married or in a civil partnership are reporting high levels of anxiety*.

 While some couples have become closer during lockdown, others have felt an increasing sense of resentment.
 They have realised they are stuck at home with someone they can’t talk to and don’t want to spend much time with, so there may be a lot of repair work to do.
 Or help may be needed to split as amicably as possible, especially if there are children involved.

 Some of the most common causes of conflict for couples coming to us for therapy right now are:

 Couples who are locked in conflict, stress or hopelessness will benefit greatly from professional support.
 Our trained relationship therapists can help them talk about and understand their experiences and take steps to ease their distress.

-To help people take their first steps into therapy online at this difficult time, Tavistock Relationships is offering relationship help and support.
-Read about our services here.
+To help people take their first steps into therapy online at this difficult time, Tavistock Relationships is currently offering a limited number of subsidised places at a reduced rate.